-The evidence establishes that Mr. Henry was able to work and available for full-time work during the benefit week that ended August 20, 2016, but was temporarily unemployed during that week.
-Mr. Henry is eligible for benefits for the week that ended August 20, 2016, provided he meets all other eligibility requirements.
-The employer's account may be charged for those benefits.
+The weight of the evidence establishes that Mr. Henry was able to work, available for work, but partially unemployed during the week that ended August 13, 2016.
+Mr. Henry requested one day out of seven off so that he could go to a medical appointment.
+Mr. Henry was otherwise available for work with the employer.
+The employer elected not to utilize Mr. Henry for at least two days that week.
+Mr. Henry was eligible for the benefits he received for the week that ended August 13, 2016, provided he meets all other eligibility requirements.